VPDC

 • Open sores or ulcers

-Skin infections caused by diphtheria will rarely result in severe disease.
+Skin infections caused by diphtheria rarely cause severe disease.

-Diphtheria most often spreads from person to person through respiratory droplets, like from coughing or sneezing.
+• Diphtheria usually spreads from person to person through droplets in the air (coughing, sneezing and spitting).
 People can also get sick from touching open sores or ulcers from an infected person.

-• In the same household or who have frequent contact with an infected person
+• Live with or have close contact with an infected person

-• Monitored for symptoms for 7 to 10 days from when they were last exposed to the infected person
+• Monitor for symptoms for 7 to 10 days after their last exposure

-• Given a diphtheria booster shot if they are not up to date with their vaccines
+• Get a diphtheria booster vaccine if they are not up to date with their vaccines

 Information for the Public